//this is the mailchimp popup form //ShareThis code for sharing images

 It automatically applies perks and benefits to the relevant employees depending on their designation, department, or any other criteria you define.

-For example, you might want to offer health insurance to employees from a specific department only.
+For example, you might want to offer benefits insurance to employees from a specific department only.
 The right payroll providers allow you to do that through conditional benefit management features.

 5. Flexible Payment Management